lharries/harries.co/content/blog/mvp-hipaa-compliance/index.md

 _Disclaimer: I'm not an expert on HIPAA regulation or a lawyer so don't take this as legal advice.
 There are likely to be errors in this guide so it's worth doing your own research.
 If you find any errors please let me know at `luke [dot] harries [at] me [dot] com` or submit a [pull request](https://github.com/lharries/harries.co/blob/master/content/blog/mvp-hipaa-compliance/index.md).
 It's worth discussing your plans with a lawyer.
 If you can't afford a lawyer then, until you can, ask a founder who has built a similar startup.
 It's crucial to uncover the unknown unknowns early on._

-This is a guide for early-stage HealthTech startups who want to launch an MVP quickly and cheaply while following HIPAA regulation.
-The information is compiled from speaking to health lawyers, HealthTech founders, HIPAA experts, and reading far too much regulation.
+This guide is for HealthTech startups who want to launch an MVP under HIPAA regulation.
+I've compiled it from speaking to health lawyers, HealthTech founders, HIPAA experts, and reading too much regulation.
 It's the guide that I wish I had when setting up infrastructure for COVID-19 drive-through testing.

 ## Table of Contents
 ```toc